 Marco Polo provides the original purchaser a three year limited residential warranty and/or a one year commercial use warranty on the frame of our resin wicker patio furniture if it fails structurally during normal usage.
 The resin is warranted against fading or cracking for three years from the date of purchase.
 This warranty applies against commercial or residential usage while following proper care, maintenance and storage procedures.
 This limited warranty is non-transferable.

 Marco Polo products use all aluminum frames that are welded with aluminum bead.
 This alleviates the common issue with lower cost furniture where the frames are steel or aluminum with steel welds - they rust in a short period of time and can stain your deck or in the worst case become unusable/unsafe.
 Our product has a longer lifetime because of this.
 Aluminum is very light and even the largest chairs can be moved by one person.
 We used a minimum wall of 1.5 mm and only use commercial grade aluminum.

 Umbrellas and bases

-Our umbrella fabric is also made by Sunbrella.
-You get the same benefits of the cushions with its weather resistance.
+You get the same benefits as our cushion fabric with its weather resistance.
 For best results store the umbrella inside during the winter months.

 The pole for our umbrellas are made with powder coated aluminum with 3.5mm thick walls.
 The ribs are resistant to bending caused by wind and weather.
 Most umbrellas should be put away (down and tied) for windy weather conditions.
 The ribs are also made from powder coated aluminum and unlike many other brands on umbrellas, we used 8 rib instead of 6 (umbrellas with 6 tend to show sagging between the ribs, indicative of lower end retail umbrellas).